gwakaf/subscriptions_etl/README.md

 + Sensor is waiting for new files to be uploaded to S3 bucket
 + New files are copied to SSOT S3 location
 + Spark job reads the files, checks the schemas
-+ Spark job transformes the data, applies SCD approach
++ Spark job transforms the data, applies SCD approach
 + Spark job updates the existed records
-+ Spark job write partitioned data as parquet files
++ Spark job writes partitioned data as parquet files
 + AWS Glue Crawler is triggered to reference new files in the existing AWS Glue Catalog
 + Clean up